An Introduction to Saving

 When we talk about savings, we mean the money you put away and do not spend.
 The idea is to use it sometime in the future to buy something such as a car, a holiday or a house, or go towards emergency unexpected costs.

-It’s something which you do overtime.
+It’s something which you do over time.
 For example, by putting away a certain amount each month into a savings pot or account when you get paid.

 Why saving is good